 Wednesday marked the end of another successful year for Go Code Colorado, a statewide business app challenge housed in Colorado Secretary of State Wayne Williams’ office.

 After months of preparing, the top 10 teams gave their final pitches to a panel of judges.
-A member from each team spent 10 minutes explaining their app idea, followed by a 10-minute question-and-answer period.
+A member from each team spent five minutes explaining their app idea, followed by a three-minute question-and-answer period.

 “I don’t know if this is uniquely Colorado, but it’s the best of Colorado,” Andrew Cole, program manager for Go Code, said after Secretary Williams announced the three winning teams.